Wire Transfer Fraud: how can you prevent it?

 Last but not least: make sure your team receives regular and up-to-date security awareness training.
 It should be given several times a year by security experts, and include real-life examples of the most recent scams.
 Teach your team to spot phishing emails, to watch out for too-good-to-be-true offers, or what to do when they have a scam artist over the phone (hang up!).

 The more effort you put into your prevention, the more fraud-aware your team will be.
-Your employees are a good barrier against fraud — but they’re not infallible.
+Your employees are a good barrier against fraud, but they’re not infallible.

-The best prevention strategy: use anti-fraud software
+The best prevention strategy: automated account validation

 In the U.S., wire transfer fraud isn’t just a financial risk, it’s a compliance concern.
 Financial teams are expected to implement strong internal controls and comply with regulatory frameworks designed to prevent fraud, money laundering, and unauthorized transfers.